-The Group expects to apply the item (b) above from the beginning of the fiscal year beginning on April 1, 2014.
+The Group expects to apply the revised accounting standards from the beginning of the fiscal year beginning on April 1, 2015.
+The Group expects to apply the item (c) above from the business combination conducted on or after April 1, 2015.